Poem of Quotes - Poetry, Quotations, and Relationships

 I know a place where Summer strives by Emily Dickinson

-In this poem, "Summer" is personified as a woman who feels lost when fall and winter come.
+"I know a place where Summer strives" is a poem by Emily Dickinson.
+In this writing, "Summer" is personified as a woman who feels lost when fall and winter come.
 However, when spring becomes to come and she feels renewed.
 The poem is about the cycle of life and how it is neverending.

 Johnson number: 337